Estimated total

 Infiniti pricing in Lenexa: what to expect

 For a premium-tier vehicle like the Infiniti, the windshield itself is the primary cost driver — anywhere from $200 for older models to $1,200+ for newer ADAS-equipped vehicles.
-The Lenexa labor market is at the metro baseline, so labor adds roughly $80–$120 on top of parts.
-ADAS calibration on 2019 and newer Infiniti models adds another $150–$300.
+Lenexa's labor market runs a bit above the KC-metro baseline, so labor adds roughly $80–$120 on top of parts.
+ADAS calibration on 2019 and newer Infiniti models adds another $200–$500.

 The popular Infiniti models we see most often in the Lenexa area are: QX50, QX60, QX80, Q50.
 Pricing within a make can swing significantly across these — a base trim of the QX50 is typically the floor of the range; the top trim of the Q50 is closer to the ceiling.